iov-one/docs/docs/weave-tutorial/06-buckets.md

 }
 ```

+Let's explain what the heck is `morm.WithIndex("market", marketIDindexer, false)`?

+## Secondary Indexes

+Sometimes we need another index for the data.
+Generally, we will look up a orderbook from the market it belongs to and it’s index in the market.
+But what if we want to list all orderbooks of a market over all orderbooks?
+For this, we need to add a secondary index on the orderbooks to query by market.
+This is a typical case and weave provides nice support for this functionality.

+We add a indexing method to take any object, enforce the type to be a proper Orderbook, then extract the index we want.
+This can be a field, or any deterministic transformation of one (or multiple) fields.
+The output of the index becomes a key in another query.
+Bucket provides a simple method to query by index.

-*marketIDindexer* is an index with only market id.
+**marketIDindexer** is an secondary index with only market ID.
 This is a simple index form to implement.
-It just bindinds OrderBook to a MarketId(*bytes*)
+It binds OrderBook to a MarketId(*bytes*)

 Weave uses uniformed *bytes* as indexes.
 This improves performance.